 If authorized by a committee chair, approved members of the public may testify on a specific bill remotely via zoom or audio teleconferencing instead of attending the public hearing in person at the State Capitol.
 The time and manner of the remote testimony will be established by the committee.

 When can I testify remotely?

 Remote testimony will only be allowed for a bill if authorized by the chair of the committee hearing the bill in the event of an emergency or if special accommodations are necessary.
 If the committee is to consider remote testimony for a bill, it must be authorized by the chair prior to the hearing in which public testimony is taken and stated on the hearing notice.
 Members of the public who wish to testify remotely on a bill that has been noticed for remote testimony must request to do so.
 A link or call in number will then be sent to those individuals authorized to testify remotely.
 The legislator assistant for the Chair of the committee will coordinate the remote testimony.

 How do I request to testify remotely?

-Once a hearing has been scheduled to consider remote testimony on a bill, members of the public can request to testify remotely.
-Requests must be made before the hearing to consider remote testimony begins.
+Once a hearing has been noticed to hear remote testimony on a bill, members of the public can request to testify remotely.
+Requests must be made before the hearing begins.
 Requests can be made through the electronic witness appearance form.
 There will be a link to the form on the hearing notice.
 The form will allow the witness to choose whether he or she will appear in person, would like to submit written testimony, or would like to request to testify remotely.
 If remote testimony is not an option for a particular bill, or the time period to request to testify remotely has passed, the option will no longer be available on the witness form.
-Requests to testify remotely can also be made directly to the chair or ranking member of the committee prior to the meeting to consider remote testimony.
+Requests to testify remotely can also be made directly to the chair of the committee prior to the meeting to consider remote testimony.